Charlie-Wang-03/Moonshine/README.md

 [Provider Setup](#provider-setup), [Research Mode](#research-mode), and
 [Memory and Retrieval](#memory-and-retrieval) after this first-run path.

+After downloading and extracting Moonshine, enter the code repository folder and run the commands below.

+The examples use `--home moonshine-home`.
+This creates a visible `moonshine-home/` runtime folder for config, keys, projects, sessions, memory, skills, tools, and agents.
+Use the same `--home` value in later commands.

 ### 1. Install Moonshine

-From the repository root:
+Run this from the code repository folder:

 ```bash
 python -m pip install -e ".[all]" --no-build-isolation
 ```

-If installation fails with a build-tool error such as missing `wheel` or `bdist_wheel`, update the local build tools and retry:
+If installation fails with a build-tool error, update the local build tools and
+retry:

 ```bash
 python -m pip install -U pip setuptools wheel